myousif9/Hippocampal-Autotop-vis/README.md

 ## Acknowledgements

-Thanks to [Roy Haast](https://github.com/royhaast) and [Jason Kai](https://github.com/kaitj) for providing code and help in making this pipeline
+Thanks to [Roy Haast](https://github.com/royhaast) and [Jason Kai](https://github.com/kaitj) for providing code and help in making this pipeline.